kasperlosa/dcf77-5610-calculator/README.md

 1. **Download all the files**

 Disclaimer: This program/project is entirely made with ChatGPT.
+It is not good at all, but it is okay if you're looking to buy this watch.
+There are no malicious code (check for yourself) and it runs entirely on your computer locally.